apache/sedona/docs/setup/databricks.md

 ## Pure SQL environment

-In order to use the Sedona `ST_*` functions from SQL without having to register the Sedona functions from a python/scala cell, you need to install the sedona libraries from the [cluster init-scripts](https://docs.databricks.com/clusters/init-scripts.html) as follows.
+In order to use the Sedona `ST_*` functions from SQL without having to register the Sedona functions from a python/scala cell, you need to install the Sedona libraries from the [cluster init-scripts](https://docs.databricks.com/clusters/init-scripts.html) as follows.

-## Install Sedona via init script
+## Install Sedona via init script (for DBRs > 7.3)

 Download the Sedona jars to a DBFS location.
 You can do that manually via UI or from a notebook by executing this code in a cell: